smeschini-bioomics/rainbow-trout_project_code/README.md

 - **Proteomics**: the ProteomeXchange/PRIDE accession and public download page will be added upon publication.
 - **Processed matrices, metadata, and publication-ready tables**: •	Requests for further information and resources should be directed to the lead contact, Karine Ricaud (karine.brugirardricaud@univ-pau.fr)

-Until publication, this repository remains private and the data are available only to authorised collaborators.

 ## External reference proteome, custom histone database, and annotation resources